websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/using-the-database-upgrade-tool.md

 # Using the Database Upgrade Tool

-The Liferay Database Upgrade Tool is a client program for upgrading Liferay DXP and Liferay Portal CE databases offline.
+The Liferay Database Upgrade Tool is a client program for upgrading Liferay DXP and Liferay Portal databases offline.

 ```{important}
 **Always** [back up](../../maintaining-a-liferay-dxp-installation/backing-up.md) your data and installation before upgrading.
 Testing the upgrade process on backup copies is advised.